• Skip to main content

 5. Alternative cooking method: simmering the ginger, onion, radish, and tomatoes in water.
 This should take about 5 minutes.
 Do steps 3 to 5.

-6. Sinigang na Salmon sa Miso - use Sinigang mix with miso or add 2 tablespoon Japanese White miso as it finishes cooking.
+6. Sinigang na Salmon sa Miso – use Sinigang mix with miso or add 2 tbsp Japanese White miso as it finishes cooking.
 Turn off the heat immediately.

 Jump to Video